 Inspect bars regularly for scratches and gouges, cracks or discoloration, particularly after a crash.
 If you are unsure, refer to your local bike shop mechanic with any questions.
 Never attempt to bend-back or “fix” the handlebar after a crash.

-Always replace handlebars after significant impact, crash and or a crash resulting in any kind of visual damage.
+Always replace handlebars after significant impact and/or crash resulting in any kind of visual damage.
 Do not attempt to straighten a bar or stem that has twisted in a crash without first loosening the bolts.
 As bars cannot be repaired following an impact, bars should be replaced immediately.

 Special Note to Lift Access Riders

 Riding lift access bike parks can increase the frequency of use on our products tenfold.
 If you are a regular lift access rider it is imperative that you replace your bars yearly.

 Aside from cutting the ends, do not attempt to modify any Chromag handlebar.

 Use carbon friction past with carbon handlebars or clamped carbon components.

 Handlebars are only compatible with the corresponding diameter stem.
 Do not shim, modify or try to use a handlebar with a non-corresponding stem.
 Carbon handlebars are recommended to only be used with Chromag stems.